12 Consumer Discretionary Stocks Moving In Friday's After-Market Session

 Gainers

+GameStop (NYSE:GME) stock moved upwards by 6.9% to $43.49 during Friday's after-market session.
+At the close, GameStop's trading volume reached 193.3K shares.
+This is 0.58% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $3.0 billion.

-Forward Industries (NASDAQ:FORD) shares rose 78.33% to $7.49 during Friday's after-market session.
-Trading volume for this security closed at 1.7 million, accounting for 442.59% of its average full-day volume over the last 100 days.
-The company's market cap stands at $74.0 million.
-The company's, Q1 earnings came out today.
+Green Brick Partners (NASDAQ:GRBK) stock moved upwards by 4.57% to $20.82.
+Today's trading volume for this security ended up closing at 25.9K shares, which is 4.3 percent of its average volume over the last 100 days.
+The company's market cap stands at $1.0 billion.

 Losers

-Good Times Restaurants (NASDAQ:GTIM) shares fell 8.39% to $3.17 during Friday's after-market session.
-Trading volume for this security closed at 5.4K, accounting for 6.28% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $40.1 million.
+VOXX International (NASDAQ:VOXX) shares decreased by 4.08% to $23.31 during Friday's after-market session.
+VOXX International's trading volume hit 17.7K shares by close, accounting for 4.43% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $557.7 million.

 Posted-In: BZI-TFMAfter-Hours Center Movers